suresk/ProgrammingChallenges/readme.txt

 Implement the MissingNumberFinder interface to provide this functionality.
 Your code will be run against a number of tests - each one being run 10 - 1000 times.

+Parameters:

+a.
+The array of numbers will contain between 1 and Integer.MAX_VALUE (inclusive) integers.
+It may or may not contain duplicate values (check the duplicates flag).

+b.
+The upper bound is between 1 and Integer.MAX_VALUE, inclusive.

+Hardware:

+1. The test will be run on a Windows 7 machine with a Core i7 925 processor.

+2. The amount of memory you'll have available is the upperbound of the largest test * 16 bytes.

+3. This will be run with JDK 1.6 update 24 with the -server flag.